We want you to feel comfortable using our website.

 - At Nelsons, we are deeply committed to protecting your privacy, which is why we have set out this Privacy Notice describing the information we collect and what may happen to that information.
 By doing this we hope to address any concerns you may have about sending us your personal details.

 - We take great care of your (or your family’s) health details, if you provide us with this information.
-In case you have any concerns, please be aware that if you send us sensitive information by any of our social media channels (like Twitter, Facebook or Instagram), we cannot guarantee they will keep your personal data as secure as we do.
-Instead, we recommend you to contact us by email at firstname.lastname@example.org.
+In case you have any concerns, please be aware that if you send us sensitive information by any of our social media channels (like Twitter, Facebook or Instagram), we cannot guarantee they will keep your personal data as secure as we do, or that they will treat it in the same manner.
+Instead, we recommend you to contact us by email at email@example.com.

 - We process your personal information to: